Understanding when the problem of the story starts sets an author straight.

 HAMLET: O my prophetic soul!
 My uncle!

-No longer an inequity that must be suffered, the death of Hamlet’s father now becomes something that must be avenged (20%).
-The dramatic energy produced by the news of his father’s passing has waned to the point where something new must come along and drive the story further towards its inevitable conclusion.
-This revelation of a “murder most foul” is that event, and can be considered the First Act Turning Point of the play.
+No longer an inequity that must be suffered, the death of Hamlet's father now becomes something that must be avenged (20%), and avenged immediately.
+The dramatic energy produced by the news of his father's passing has waned to the point where something new must come along and drive the story further towards its inevitable conclusion.
+This revelation of a "murder most foul" is that event, one that turns the course of events into the realm of the Preconscious--conflict stemming from impulsive responses and increased anxiety.

 Eventually, as with Hamlet, the potential for dramatic conflict will decline throughout the course of an Act.
 It is the same drop in potential that one feels as the pain from a pinch or slap in the face subsides over time.
 In order for the problem of a story to continue to drive the characters towards an eventual solution, a new potential must be introduced.
 These new dramatic forces, escalating the problem beyond that initial blast, drive the story forward in such a way that the characters themselves could never return to who they were or what they did during that first initial response.
 There can be no turning back.